-As required under the WIOA, the State maintains a publicly accessible list of eligible training providers and their eligible training programs, including relevant performance and cost information.
-The State Board adopted procedures for the initial determination of eligibility and the subsequent certification of training providers.
+The State's compliance with WIOA mandates includes maintaining a publicly accessible list of eligible training providers and programs, featuring pertinent performance and cost data.
+The State Board has established protocols for the initial determination and subsequent certification of training providers.
+Local boards, in issuing determinations, must: